Cost of Living

 Costs can fluctuate based on usage and the size of your accommodation.
 Some sources suggest slightly higher utility costs in areas like Albufeira and Lisbon compared to Faro.

-5. How much does public transportation cost in Portugal?
+5. Public transportation cost in 2026 in Portugal?

-6. Is it cheaper to live in the north or the south of Portugal?
+6. Is it cheaper to live in the north or south of Portugal in the 2026 property market?

-8. How much can a family of four expect to spend per month?
+8. How much can a family of four expect to spend in Portugal in 2026?

 Based on search results on Numbeo, the world’s largest cost-of-living database, and general sentiment from local expats, Porto, Braga, and Coimbra are often cited as offering an excellent balance of affordability and quality of life.